oodavid.com

 A New Urbanist in Newcastle.

-I promised my son we'd do 100 things for our community.
+I promised my kids we'd do 100 things for our community.

 From planting trees, to installing benches and making videos.